open-ephys/commutator-docs/source/coax-commutator/user-guide/remote-control.rst

         {"led": false, "enable": true, "speed": 6.28319, "accel":6.28319, "target":-42.00, "motor_running": true}

-    where "target" is the target position of the motor and "motor_running" indicates if the motor is currently turning.
+    where "target" is the target position of the motor in rotations and "motor_running" indicates if the motor is currently turning.

 Compound JSON commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^